cviejom/Minimax-Operations/README.md

 # Minimax-Operations
-Utilizing Minimax for mining desicion making
+Utilizing Minimax for mining desicion making, the goal is to improve resource allocation